-Prerequisites, 25, 27, and 64 or 164.
+Prerequisites, 25, 27, 66, and 74.
 Fundamental principles and procedures which relate to the secretarial position; laboratory work on duplication machines, transcribing and dictating machines, filing, general secretarial duties, and office experience.

 43:296.
 Office Organization and Management.
 Second semester.
-3 credits.